 Happiness may be an ultimate goal for us all, but realising that we all have different ways of attaining it will keep you calm.

 Love is made and broken based on our state of mind.
 But you’ve got to remember that nothing is guaranteed.
 You cannot obtain inner-peace by communicating your beliefs with someone who refuses to see things from another perspective.
 Not being on the same wavelength as someone else doesn’t make you wrong, it just means that your truth isn’t shared by them.

-Always try and communicate and leave yourself open to listening to others.
-But remember you cannot control how other people think/feel, like they can’t change the way you do.
-Most importantly, do not get angry at the other person for being different.
-As hard as that is, it’s not their fault.
+Whenever you can, always try and communicate and leave yourself open to listening to others.
+Just keep in mind that you cannot control how other people think/feel – like they cannot change the way you do.
+But, most importantly, do not get angry at the other person for being different.
+As hard as that might be, it’s not their fault.

 Sometimes we have to agree to disagree.